eduu-11287/Code-challenge-3/README.md

 # Flatdango Movie Ticket Booking
 ## Overview
 Flatdango is a simple movie ticket booking web application that allows users to view available movies, see their details, and buy tickets.
-The application uses a basic front-end to fetch movie data from an API and display the relevant details such as runtime, description, showtime, and ticket availability.

 ## Features
 Display a list of available movies with their titles.